In 2017, we decided to finally jump on the LED grow light band wagon.

 Chip on Board (COB) LED Basics

-I spent a fair bit of time reviewing modern LED technology and was intrigued by modern full spectrum COB (or chip on board) LED’s available from companies like Bridgelux, Cree and Citizen.
+I spent a fair bit of time reviewing modern LED technology.
+I was intrigued by modern full spectrum COB (or chip on board) LED’s available from companies like Bridgelux, Cree and Citizen.

-Say what you will, I know that plants have learned to live with full spectrum lighting from the sun, and those “blurple” LED lights never made sense to me.
+Say what you will, I know that plants thrive on full spectrum lighting from the sun.
+Those “blurple” LED lights never really made sense to me.
 Even if they were designed by NASA.

-A chip on board, or COB LED is essentially a manufactured chip that has many dozens of smaller, low-wattage LED’s.
+A chip on board, or COB LED is essentially a manufactured chip that has many dozens of smaller, low-wattage LED’s on it.
 This lighting circuit features inputs, positive and negative, that power all the individual LED’s.

 The chips are commonly rated to 100 watts, but most times running them at a lower wattage will be more electrically efficient.
 A coating covers the LED’s, which also helps the manufacturer control the general light spectrum that is emitted from the LED.